Progress Updates

 - Where: At the Preserve’s northwest corner on County Road A-23, near existing infrastructure

-- When: The Preserve is open year-round; Nature center to be opened in 2024
+- When: The Preserve is open year-round; Nature Center opening December 2024

 - Who: FRLT, Northern Sierra Partnership, The Nature Conservancy